OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googletest/docs/V1_5_Primer.md

 // Tests that Foo does Xyz.
 TEST_F(FooTest, DoesXyz) {
-  // Exercises the Xyz feature of Foo.
+  // Exercises the Xyz feature of GetIntoGameRoom.
 }

 }  // namespace